About the course

 Our staff offer a wide range of expertise in different literatures and various approaches to literature, covering most aspects of early modern and modern writing in English, plus a number of other languages.

-IB: 32-30 points (we consider IB certificates at the Higher Level on a case-by-case basis)
+- IB: 32 - 30 points, including a Higher Level essay-based subject grade 5 (we consider IB certificates at the Higher level on a case-by-case basis)

-Achievement of the Access to HE Diploma with a minimum of 45 level three credits at merit (or above).
+- Achievement of the Access to HE Diploma with a minimum of 6 level three credits at distinction and the remainder at merit (or above) or achievement of the Access to HE Diploma with a minimum of 45 level three credits at merit (or above).

 English language requirements for applicants whose first language is not English: IELTS 6.0 overall with minimum 5.5 in each component (or equivalent).
 Different requirements apply for second year entry.